Paying for College

-While inflation only grew at about 2 percent in 20123, it’s obvious that college expenses are increasing at a much faster pace than the cost of living.
+While inflation only grew at about 2% in 2012,3 it's obvious that college expenses are increasing at a much faster pace than the cost of living.

 Depending on your family's assets and income, financial aid may be available to help pay for college.
 The purpose of financial aid is to provide the difference between college costs and what the family can afford.

 There are three main types of financial aid: